trynova/nova/README.md

     true.
 This would stop Result usage which is a darn shame (can be fixed with Nightly features).
 But it would mean that returning a (sort of) `Result<Value>` would fit in a register.
+- Consider a register based VM instead of going stack based